Sisters Underground: Background

-Group members Brenda Makamoeafi and Hassanah Iroegbu originally met aged 13, at Hillary College in Otara, South Auckland.
+Group members Brenda Makamoeafi and Hassanah Iroegbu originally met aged 13, at Hillary College in Ōtara, South Auckland.
 Iroegbu was an immigrant from the US, of Nigerian, Arab and German heritage.
 By 1990 the pair were performing around Auckland as Sisters Underground.
 They were put in touch with music producer Alan Jansson, who recorded two tracks ("In The Neighbourhood" and "Ain't It True" with them for the upcoming compilation album Proud.

 "In The Neighbourhood" was released as a single, along with a music video by Greg Semu.
 The song peaked at number 6 in the New Zealand singles chart, and charted for 12 weeks.
 In Australia, "In the Neighbourhood" peaked at number 62 on the ARIA singles chart, and spent 10 weeks in the top 100.

 In 1995 the duo performed in all six locations in Australia and New Zealand for the Big Day Out music festival, with "In The Neighbourhood" reaching #2 on Australian radio station Triple J's charts.

 They won Most Promising Group at the 1995 New Zealand Music Awards., Unbeknownst to the pair, they were offered an album deal with Sony Music Australia through their producer Alan Janson.
 In the meantime the duo migrated to America and the album was never recorded.

 In 2001 the song was voted #58 in the APRA Top 100 New Zealand Songs of All Time list.
 The song was included on the Nature's Best 2 compilation CD released in 2002, and the music video was included on the Nature's Best DVD released in 2004.

 In 2002 TV2 used "In The Neighbourhood" for its station promotions.
 Alan Jansson remixed the song, with Makamoeafi and Iroegbu reuniting to rerecord the vocals.
 This sparked a renewed interest in the song causing it to be playlisted on radio.

 At the 2013 Silver Scroll Awards, the duo reunited to perform "In The Neighbourhood" as the closing number of the night.

 Brenda Makamoeafi (now Brenda Pua) lives in Australia, and Hassanah Iroegbu lives in Florida.